GiorgioPulcini/ntt_python_ex/BigQuery_API/README.md

-Simple project to interact with Google Cloud services through Python Apis The aim's project is to verify the existance of a Table in BQ and a bucket in GCS, where a query is stored, and to use the query to extract record and save them in CSV files.
+Simple project to interact with Google Cloud services through Python Apis The aim's project is to verify the existance of a Table in BQ and a bucket in GCS, where a query is stored in.
+Then the query will be use to extract record from table and save them in CSV file.

 # Flowchart
 ![FLOWCHART](img/Diagram.PNG)